sodascience/metasyn/docs/source/usage/cli.rst

    metasyn --help

+.. admonition:: When should I (not) use the CLI

+   The CLI is mostly feature complete from creating synthetic data from ``.csv files``, but there are some limitations.
+The main limitation is that it needs to read the csv file, for which it tries to use sensible default settings.
+However, this can result in errors.
+If you encounter errors, might want to either preprocess your data so that it can be read with the default settings, or use the python API instead.

+   Another limitation is that you cannot specify which columns should be categorical.

 Accessing the CLI
 -----------------
 If you have installed the main ``metasyn`` package, the CLI should be available automatically.
 You can find instructions on how to install ``metasyn`` in the :doc:`installation` section of the documentation.